aff3ct/dvbs2/README.md

 - `build/bin/dvbs2_optique_tx`: the transmitter,
 - `build/bin/dvbs2_optique_rx`: the receiver,
 - `build/bin/dvbs2_optique_usrp`: the chain with USRP modules,
-- `build/bin/dvbs2_optique_tx_rx`: the Monte-Carlo simulation of the transmitter and the receiver.
+- `build/bin/dvbs2_optique_tx_rx`: the Monte-Carlo simulation of the transmitter and the receiver,
+- `build/bin/dvbs2_optique_tx_rx_bb`: the Monte-Carlo simulation of the transmitter and the receiver without filters and synchro.

 # Run